 The traditional way in which healthcare organizations are structured—managed and budgeted according to departments and units—contributes to this problem.
 The departmental structure doesn’t accurately reflect a patient’s journey through the care-delivery system, because a patient being treated for a single condition crosses many departmental and organizational boundaries throughout the continuum.

-The University of Pittsburgh Medical Center (UPMC), a large health system with more than 20 hospitals and 500 clinics, was keenly aware of this structural challenge.
+The UPMC, a large health system with more than 20 hospitals and 500 clinics, was keenly aware of this structural challenge.
 UPMC leaders recognized that in order to improve care and compete in today’s healthcare market, they needed to change their paradigm: they needed to consider all of the services they offered from a patient perspective (rather than from a facility or departmental perspective).
 They decided to break down departmental silos and adopt a service-line approach to care delivery.